 This book review and recipe were written and posted before I had to give up gluten and wheat and before I dedicated the food blog to gluten-free recipes.
 I feel it’s only fair to leave the post up since they were kind enough to send me the book!
 It is not a gluten-free cookbook, however, and the recipe below is certainly not gluten-free.
 I normally substitute gluten-free flour and other ingredients when dealing with traditional recipes but cannot personally vouch (not yet anyway!) for how these would turn out with gluten-free flour.

 Make the most amazing Christmas cookies ever this year!
 Many of these cookies would also make exceptional gifts or additions to Thanksgiving or Holiday gift baskets.

 My inner cookie monster recently had cause to celebrate and did so by eating a chocolate chip cookie.
-I was sent a gorgeous cookbook called One Sweet Cookie: Celebrated Chefs Share Favorite Recipes (will be available on Amazon on October 4, 2011 – click the link to pre-order!).
+I was sent a gorgeous cookbook called One Sweet Cookie: Celebrated Chefs Share Favorite Recipes and it’s my pleasure to do so now.